 It also has to determine his fitness to hold office, and his capacity to efficiently execute his duties.

 Earlier on Friday, public works deputy director for property leasing, Mokgaetji Tlolane, accused Shabangu of lying about the role she played in the procurement of the Middestad building in Pretoria.

 Tlolane disputed Shabangu’s claims that she tipped him off about the police’s accommodation requirements.

 Speaking through an interpreter, Tlolane said she did not play a role in the acquisition of the building apart from signing a document as part of her official duties.

 In her sworn statement Tlolane said the department was not informed when the South African Police Service (SAPS) and Roux Property Fund began to negotiate the building lease.

 Under cross-examination on Friday by Vincent Maleka SC, for Cele, Tlolane said she could not speak for everyone in the department, only herself.

 “So your statement should say, at no stage did Mr Shabangu ever tell you that negotiations were underway between the two parties?” asked Maleka.
+She agreed.

 “Do you accept that the generalised claim in your statement is misleading?”
 Maleka asked again.